John Lymburn: Early life

-Lymburn was born in Ayr, Scotland to William and Margaret (Farquhar) Lymburn.
+Lymburn was born in Ayr, Scotland, to William and Margaret (Farquhar) Lymburn.
 He attended Ayr Grammar School and Ayr Academy before studying law at Glasgow University.
 After graduating, he apprenticed with Dougall, Gouldie, and Douglas; he qualified as a solicitor in 1903.
-In 1911 he emigrated to Canada, settling in Edmonton where he joined Short, Cross, and Biggar.
+In 1911, he emigrated to Canada, settling in Edmonton, where he joined Short, Cross, and Biggar.
 Two years later, he co-founded Lymburn, Mackenzie, and Cooke (later renamed Lymburn, Reid, and Cobbledick).
 In the interim, he had married fellow Scot Isabella Marguerite Clark on July 19, 1912.
 The couple had three daughters: Marguerite Dormer, Mary Doreen Farquhar, and Constance Clark.
-John Lymburn was made King's Counsel in 1926.
+John Lymburn was made a King's Counsel in 1926 (then automatically became Queen's Counsel in 1952 with the accession of Queen Elizabeth II).

 Attorney-general

 In 1925, attorney-general John Edward Brownlee succeeded Herbert Greenfield as the leader of the United Farmers of Alberta (UFA)'s provincial caucus and Premier of Alberta.
 Brownlee was the only lawyer in the UFA caucus, which was dominated by farmers.
 In appointing an attorney-general to replace himself, he looked outside his caucus and appointed Lymburn, in part because of his lack of affiliation with any provincial political party.
 By convention, all cabinet ministers, including attorneys-general, were expected to sit in the Legislative Assembly of Alberta.
-Accordingly, Lymburn ran in the 1926 provincial election in Edmonton as a UFA candidate, the first time that the overwhelmingly rural party had run a candidate in either of Alberta's two major cities.
-He finished first of eighteen candidates in Edmonton, and became one of Edmonton's five Members of the Legislative Assembly (MLAs).
+Accordingly, Lymburn ran in the 1926 provincial election in Edmonton as a UFA candidate.
+He finished first of eighteen candidates in Edmonton, and became one of Edmonton's five members of the Legislative Assembly (MLAs).
+He was re-elected in 1930.

 As attorney-general, Lymburn was involved in many of the Brownlee government's most important initiatives.
 He was a major figure in securing the transfer of resource rights from the federal government to the Alberta government.
-Once the Great Depression began to breed labour militancy, at Brownlee's request he prepared a list of known Communist leaders so that the government could take action to deport them.
-When Alberta became the only province to support the appellants in the "Persons case", Lymburn was responsible for its submission.
+As the Great Depression bred labour militancy, at Brownlee's request he prepared a list of known Communist leaders so that the government could take action to deport them.

+When Alberta became the only province to support the Famous Five, appellants in the Persons case, Lymburn was responsible for the province's submission.

 He was also involved in scandal: the former head of the Liquor Investigation Bureau made allegations against him after Lymburn eliminated the Bureau to save money, though the charges had little effect either in the legal system or in the public eye.
 During the John Brownlee sex scandal, in which Brownlee was sued for the seduction of a family friend, Lymburn became the focus of controversy after his department hired a private investigator to look into claims that a Liberal lawyer had offered a young woman money to "put Mr. Brownlee in such a position that Mrs. Brownlee could get a divorce".
 Taking the stand during the trial, Lymburn stated that the investigation had been initiated not to aid in the premier's defence, but because the alleged solicitation was a criminal offence.
 He noted further that Brownlee had insisted on refunding to the government the cost of the investigator.